 How to Conquer a Flat Lay

 Tell a Story

-They say a pictures says a thousand words, or something like that 😉 And because yesterday was Heritage Day in South Africa I wanted to try use pictures of what that heritage means to me.
-We live in a country with the largest selection of fynbos (loosely translated as fine bush) in the world.
-Did you know that Table Mountain alone boasts more than 1500 different fynbos species making it more botanically diverse than the whole of the United Kingdom.
+They say a picture says a thousand words or something like that 😉 And because yesterday was Heritage Day in South Africa, I wanted to try to use pictures of what that heritage means to me.
+We live in a country with the largest selection of fynbos (loosely translated as “fine bush”) in the world.
+Did you know that Table Mountain alone boasts more than 1500 different fynbos species making it more botanically diverse than the whole of the United Kingdom?